Iv4nio/IvanioBot/README.md

 # Self-Hosting
 Self-hosting isn't recommended as there could potentially be some errors that I won't be able to help with.
 The source code for this bot was opened to allow developers to have an insight of how this bot functions.

-# Current Personal To-do list
+# Current Personal To-do list:
 - Add extra fun commands
 - Music commands
 - Create command and event handlers